oskardudycz/kandddinsky2024/README.md

-# Slim your aggregates with an Event-Driven approach workshop at KanDDDinsky 2024
+# "Slim your aggregates with an Event-Driven approach" workshop at KanDDDinsky 2024

 ![KanDDDinsky logo](https://kandddinsky.de/img/design/logo_light.svg)